 Question two ties nicely into what I have just answered: “What is nullification?”
 I will continue my previous passage to answer this.
 So, if our Constitution was written down so as to prevent it from being changed, then that means that whatever powers were written down are the only powers the government should have.
 With that being said, the states actually had the power to counteract any laws or acts of power that was deemed unconstitutional.
 This is called ‘state nullification’.
 So, not only could the constitution limit the government’s power, the states could as well.
 And it has been done before.
 In the early 1800’s, Jefferson’s embargo was set into motion to cut off foreign trade.
 This was almost immediately called unconstitutional by the states of Massachusetts, Connecticut, and Rhode Island.
 And you know what?
 The states absolutely have the power to say that it is unconstitutional, and the power to resist enforcement of it.

 It is clear that something has definitely changed since the American Revolution was won, and not in a good way.
 In fact, by creating a ‘living’ constitution, we are slapping the victors in the face, since they fought so hard to escape one.
 In my opinion, our constitution is more dead than alive.
 I hope you see now the wrong that has been made against our founders

-At the time of writing this, I have concluded by read of the play following Agamemnon called he Libation Bearers.
+At the time of writing this, I have completed my read of the Four Orations written by Cicero, the master of rhetoric.
 Read more